This post contains affiliate links. Please see my disclosure about affiliate links here.

 Do I need to bring a passport?
 We were not checked at any stage but bring it anyway.

 Is it safe?
 Completely.
 I never felt threatened at any stage of my trip to Israel or in any part of the OPT.
+Further travel details on the region can be found in my Israel and Occupied Palestinian Territory Travel Guide.

 I’m not a Christian.
 Will this tour suit me?
-This is a tour which accommodates a multinational clientele of all faiths and none.
+This is a tour that accommodates a multinational clientele of all faiths and none.
 Bear in mind that Jesus was Jewish.
 Everyone in the group felt welcome on the tour as did I. Historical knowledge of the area from 1917’s Balfour Declaration onwards will be of benefit and Green Olive Tours have these resources on their website.

 Is Jerusalem a good base for day trips?
 Absolutely yes.
 Not only does it have a geographically convenient location but it’s an amazing city.
 Check out my Jerusalem Travel Tips post for further details.